technomada/cloud-from-scratch/README.md

 ## Provision Edge Node
+The Edge node is a lightwight always online, public access gateway, it mainly routes traffic and helps avoid NAT issues.

 Create a VPS instance at your favorate VPS service, like Digital Ocean or Vultr.  [use these affiliate links to support this project: [Digital Ocean](https://digitalocean.com) | [Vultr](https://vultr.com).

 Any level >= 512MB will likely do.
 Create a new instance using Debian 10 (Buster)